 Still Paddling Strong

-Step into Appomattox River Company (ARC) today, and you’ll see Owner Bob Taylor’s old fiberglass Perception kayak, a Chauga, up in the rafters.
-The vintage model – visible to all who enter the longstanding storefront – harkens back to the days before there was an Appomattox River Company and before kayaking had taken off as a sport.
+Step into Appomattox River Company (ARC) today and you'll see Owner Bob Taylor's old fiberglass Perception kayak — a Chauga — up in the rafters.
+The vintage model, visible to everyone who walks through the door, harkens back to the days before there was an Appomattox River Company and before kayaking had taken off as a sport.

 “He was doing all of this long before it was even a business,” says former manager Tom Detrick.

-ARC sits on North Main Street in Farmville, Va., yards away from the river itself but separate from the hustle and bustle of the main thoroughfare.
-After seeing the unassuming, low-slung buildings sprawling across the parking lot, it’s not hard to believe that they once housed lumber for the Taylor Manufacturing Company, a business run by Taylor’s father.
+ARC sits on North Main Street in Farmville, Va., yards from the river itself but removed from the main thoroughfare.
+The unassuming, low-slung buildings sprawling across the parking lot once housed lumber for Taylor Manufacturing Company, a business run by Taylor’s father.
 Now, instead of hardwood, the warehouses are stocked with thousands of boats.

 As one of the largest specialty canoe and kayak shops in the country, ARC has a unique hold on the paddlesports market.
-But this successful business didn’t happen overnight.
-In fact, it started as a hobby — a love for canoeing and a desire to share the sport with others in Virginia.
-But, over the past 45 years, the business has expanded and adapted, filling industry niches, boat by boat, and cultivating a following, customer by customer.
+But this business didn’t happen overnight.
+It started as a hobby — a love for canoeing and a desire to share the sport with others in Virginia.
+Over the past 49 years, it has expanded and adapted, filling industry niches boat by boat and cultivating a following customer by customer.

 Once you buy something from ARC, you’re part of the family.